-THE ENVIRONMENT & IMPROVED INFRASTRUCTURE # CASE - RAIL BALTICA, RIGA a better connection along the rails and across the Daugava.
-Green Metropolis One objective of the design is to create a denser city with defined squares and urban places to frame an active city life for inhabitants, commuters and visitors alike thereby strengthening the sense of Riga as a metropolis.
+THE ENVIRONMENT & IMPROVED INFRASTRUCTURE CASE - RAIL BALTICA, RIGA The new bridge is designed with integrated bicycle and pedestrian path that creates a better connection along the rails and across the Daugava.
+Green Metropolis One objective of the design is to create a denser city with defined squares and urban places to frame an active city life for inhabitants, commuters and visitors alike - thereby strengthening the sense of Riga as a metropolis.
 An increase in the amount of green in the city creates better urban conditions and adds sensory experiences and an aesthetic dimension to strengthen the feeling of affiliation with the city.
 The new sequences of green urban spaces will also act as a new chapter in the development of the city with great respect for the existing city and its cultural heritage.
 At the same time the added urban nature has the power to remedy climate challenges by creating a better micro climate in the city, improving air quality, thermal comfort, biodiversity, storm water management and preventing urban heat island effect.
-Connecting the City The full project comprising the bridge, the overpass and the station, is planned as one coherent infrastructural element with a design-language that belongs to the language of bridges, as a low scale, continuous waving series of arches and vaults - opposed to the vertical elements of the city towers.
-"The central station, the connected station area, and the adjacent infrastructure hold great potential to be much more than just infrastructure - becoming an important city hub with a strong visual identity in the cityscape in a modern sustainable urban development" The entire project serves multiple functions as an infrastructural heart that connects the regional with the local, where one can seamlessly change between modes of transport, train, to bus, car, bike, and as a public space, an urban living room for both recreation and commercial activities.
-The green rampart, the water, the historic city and the market are all elements that contribute to the strong identity of Riga.
-By taking on a holistic approach to traffic and urban space development we have removed barriers and prioritized public transport, pedestrians and cyclist to create a more liveable and sustainable city.
-STEEN ENRICO ANDERSEN PARTNER AND LEAD DESIGNER PLH ARKITEKTER
+Connecting the City The full project comprising the bridge, the overpass and the station, is planned as one coherent infrastructural element with a design-language that belongs to the language of bridges, as a low scale, continuous waving series of arches and "The central station, the connected station area, and the adjacent infrastructure hold great potential to be much more than just infrastructure - becoming an important city hub with a strong visual identity in the cityscape in a modern sustainable urban development".